malacalypse/h9-remote/README.md

 Before the plugin can correctly connect to your H9, you must set a few parameters on the H9 itself.
 Unfortunately, some of them cannot be configured through the iPod/Android App or the H9 Control software, but must be configured directly on the device.

 Using the [H9 User Guide](https://www.eventideaudio.com/downloader/28), page 31 explains how to enter System Mode, and the following pages explain how to navigate through these modes.
+It is highly advised that you read and understand this section of the manual.
 The necessary settings are entirely under the MIDI menu and are as follows:

 - [RCV CH] : Set this to whatever MIDI channel you want.
 If you'll be using this H9 via USB, you can set this to 1, but if you'll be using it over DIN MIDI you'll need to ensure that this channel is unique to this device.
 - [XMT CH] : Ideally this should be set to the same thing as RCV CH.
 Only make them different if you are dead certain you know what you're doing.